 View Zion Health’s Maternity Guide to learn more.

-Any need of the baby, whether occurring before or after birth, including congenital conditions, is separate from the mother’s maternity need.
-Expenses for any pregnancy or birth-related complications of the mother will be shared as part of the maternity need.
+Any additional medical expenses of the baby after birth, whether the condition existed before or after birth, including congenital conditions, is separate from the mother’s maternity need request and will require a new Medical Need Request submission and IUA for each baby.
+Expenses for any pregnancy or birth-related complications of the mother will be shared as part of the maternity need request.

 Early Sharing Request

 Home births typically incur fewer expenses.
-If the costs are significantly lower for a home birth than for a hospital birth and the member is under the care of a licensed care provider, Zion Health may partially waive the IUA for the maternity need.
+If the costs are significantly lower for a home birth than for a hospital birth and the member is under the care of a licensed care provider, Zion Health may partially waive the IUA for the maternity need request.

 Pregnancy Prior to Membership